 The wide ankle and toe straps of the Guilty Heart Open Toe Heeled Sandals provide some structure and stability, while the open sides, toes, and barely-there sole show off a summer pedicure.
 The feel of these shoes is generally formal, but they can be dressed down with a very casual outfit to loosen up the vibe of the shoes.

-They are lightweight sandals with an upper made of leather-looking polyurethane.
+They're lightweight sandals with an upper made of leather-looking polyurethane.
 If you decide to get a suede variety, remember that suede sandals should be spot cleaned and softly brushed to preserve the pile.
-It’s also a good idea to treat these shoes with a suede protector to ensure that they won’t get any unwanted stains or damages, especially since stains can be very difficult to get out of suede if it is untreated.
+It’s also a good idea to treat these shoes with a suede protector to ensure that they won’t get any unwanted stains or damages, especially since stains can be tough to get out of suede if left untreated.

-These really are a versatile sandal, that can be dressed up and sexy, or dressed down and playful.
-The heel height is perfect to transition day to night, and the wide range of colors lend themselves to a lot of looks and occasions.
+This is a versatile women's sandal, that can be dressed up and sexy, or dressed down and playful.
+The heel height is perfect to transition from day to night, and the wide range of colors lend themselves to a lot of looks and occasions.
 They run true to size, and the lining helps prevent your feet from sliding inside the shoe.